 Please click on the questions below to find out more about SEN support at Rowdown.

 How many SEN pupils are there at Rowdown?

-|Number of pupils on roll||366|
+|Number on roll

 - Moderate learning difficulties and global delay